GSA/piv-guides/_engineering/02_ssh.md

 Server administrators need to have root privileges for these steps.

 {% include alert-info.html content = "These SSH configurations are examples only.
 Other configuration options are available, including Pluggable Authentication Modules (PAM) that look up user accounts and authorizations through directories.
-You can automate setting up accounts by using centralized configuration management tools that can push or remove _authorized_keys_" %}
+You can automate account set-ups by using centralized configuration management tools that can push or remove _authorized_keys_" %}

 1. By default, SSH keys are read from the **.ssh/authorized_keys** file in your home directory.
 You will need to create a **/home/&lt;username&gt;/.ssh** directory and change it to the requestor's ownership.
-You will also need to create an **authorized_keys** file in the **.ssh** directory and copy the requestor's PIV/CAC public key to the **/home/&gt;user&gt;/.ssh/authorized_keys** file starting with **ssh-rsa &lt;public key&gt; &lt;key_name&gt;**.
+You will also need to create an **authorized_keys** file in the **.ssh** directory and copy the requestor's SSH key to the **/home/&gt;user&gt;/.ssh/authorized_keys** file starting with **ssh-rsa &lt;public key&gt; &lt;key_name&gt;**:

     ```
 	    mkdir /home/<user>/.ssh